CiaranOMara/Contributing/CONTRIBUTING.md

 If a release branch has already been cut in preparation for the next release before the hot-fix was finished, you need to merge the hot-fix branch not to master, but to that release branch.

-### Etiquette and Conduct

-As you interact with other members of the BioJulia group, or make contributions.

-You may have revisions and suggestions on your pull request from BioJulia members or others which they want to be implemented before they will merge your pull request.

-You may also have disagreements with people on the forums or chats maintained by BioJulia.

-In order to keep BioJulia a civil and enjoyable place, where technical disagreements and issues can be discussed and resolved in a mature and constructive way, we outline three principles of etiquette we expect members and contributors to abide by.

-Anybody violating these principles in order to upset any member or contributor may be flagged to the BioJulia admins who will decide on an appropriate course of action.
-This includes locking conversations for cool-off periods or even bans of individuals.

-#### 1. Be welcoming, friendly and patient.

-Be welcoming.
-We strive to welcome and support any individual participating in BioJulia activities to any extent (from developing code, to support seeking users).
-We have even been known to have a few members on our Gitter who are not Biologists, but they enjoy the forum, like what we do, and stick around for the programming chat.
-All are welcome (yes including _you_! :smile:).

-#### 2. Be considerate.

-Your work will be used by other people, and you in turn will depend on the work of others.
-From any code you make, to any support questions you ask or answer!
-Any decision you take will affect users and colleagues, and you should take those consequences into account when making decisions.

-Remember that we're a world-wide community, so you might not be communicating in someone else's primary language.

-#### 4. Be respectful.

-Not all of us will agree all the time, but disagreement is no excuse for poor behaviour and poor manners.
-We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
-It’s important to remember that a community where people feel uncomfortable or threatened is not a productive or fun community.
-Members of the BioJulia community should be respectful when dealing with other members as well as with people outside the BioJulia community.

-Please do not insult or put down other participants.
-Harassment and other exclusionary behaviour is not acceptable.
-This includes, but is not limited to:
-   - Violent threats or language directed against another person.
-   - Prejudiced, bigoted, or intolerant, jokes and language.
-   - Posting sexually explicit or violent material.
-   - Posting (or threatening to post) other people's personally identifying information ("doxing").
-   - Personal insults, especially those using racist or sexist terms.
-   - Unwelcome sexual attention.
-   - Advocating for, or encouraging, any of the above behaviour.
-   - Repeated harassment of others.
-In general, if someone asks you to stop, then stop.

-When we disagree, try to understand why.
-Disagreements, both social and technical, happen all the time and this community is unlikely to be any exception!
-It is important that we resolve disagreements and differing views constructively.
-Different people have different perspectives on issues.
-Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
-Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
-Instead, focus on helping to resolve issues and learning from mistakes.

-Assume the person you have a disagreement with really does want the best for BioJulia, just as you do.
-Therefore, if you are ever unsure what the meaning or tone of a comment may be, in the first instance, assume your fellow BioJulia member is acting in good faith, this may well be a mistake in communication (with the scientific community as diverse as it is, such mis-steps are likely!).
-If you are comfortable doing so, ask them to clarify what they mean or to rephrase their point.
-If you don't feel comfortable doing this, or if it is clear the behaviour is hostile and not acceptable, please report it (see next section).